Densill Theobald: Royal Wahingdoh

 In December 2014, Theobald signed for newly promoted I-League club Royal Wahingdoh form Shillong for one season.
 He appeared in all games for Wahingdoh, and the team ended their debut season in third position with 30 points after 20 league matches.

 Sporting De Goa

 In December 2015, Theobald signed for Sporting de Goa.

 Mumbai FC

 In January 2017, he signed with another I-League club Mumbai FC.

 International career

-Theobald was a regular member of the Trinidad and Tobago national football team and played in all three of the country's World Cup games at the 2006 FIFA World Cup.
+Theobald was a regular member of the Trinidad and Tobago national team and played in all three of the country's World Cup games at the 2006 FIFA World Cup.

 Following the retirements of Dwight Yorke and Dennis Lawrence from international football, Theobald has since been named captain of the 'Soca Warriors'.

-He appeared in several editions of Caribbean Cup and he was in the squad of Trinidad's silver medal winning team at the 2012 Caribbean Cup, where they lost in the final to Cuba.
+He appeared in several editions of Caribbean Cup and he was in the squad of Trinidad's silver medal-winning team at the 2012 Caribbean Cup, where they lost in the final to Cuba.

+Scores and results list Trinidad and Tobago's goal tally first, score column indicates score after each Theobald goal.